None of these Principles become Spiritual until they become Unconditional.

 If you are not familiar with the 12 Traditions, the 2nd tradition states, “for this group’s purpose there is, but one ultimate authority, a loving God as He may express Himself in our group consciousness.”
 And here is the key to Surrender for me, “our leaders or but trusted servants, they do not govern.”
 What had ‘governed’ most of my life has been my thoughts and my emotions.
 My thoughts, my feelings have been the leaders of my actions, but you know what?
 My thoughts and emotions no longer have to govern my actions.

 I still think like an addict.
-I still have the feelings of an addict, but if you look at my life today, I don’t live like an addict.
+I still have an addict’s feelings, but if you look at my life today, I don’t live like an addict.

 In other words, I still have obsessive-compulsive thoughts and feelings.
 I have begun to realize that my emotions, my thoughts tend to live in the past or the future.
 I struggle with keeping my thoughts and my feelings in the present moment.
 And that is what I have to learn to surrender my thoughts and my emotions.
 I no longer have to act on them.